-Our multiple award-winning project at Cardigan Castle represents over a decade of work, culminating with the prominent accolade of being named as Channel 4's Restoration of the Year 2017.
+Purcell's multiple award-winning project at Cardigan Castle represents over a decade of work, culminating with the prominent accolade of being named as Channel 4's Restoration of the Year 2017.

 In response to a unique physical, economic and social context, the project is not only an exemplar in relation to the sensitive and sophisticated design approach that was applied, but also in terms of stakeholder engagement, sustainability in its broadest sense and collectively in the value achieved for the community that this unique collection of buildings serves.

-Cardigan Castle now reads as a harmonious collection of purposeful structures and spaces, integrated with their setting, unified by the castle’s original 12th century curtain walls and restored to exhibit the best of its 12th, 17th 19th and 21st glory.
+Cardigan Castle now reads as a harmonious collection of purposeful structures and spaces, integrated with their setting, unified by the castle’s original 12th century curtain walls and restored to exhibit the best of its 12th, 17th 19th and 21st century glory.

 The design and conservation philosophy behind this project has roots in the Society for the Preservation of Ancient Buildings’s Manifesto, written by William Morris in 1877, two centuries after Cardigan Castle experienced its first destructive siege following the 17th century Civil War.

-Dismantled by Cromwell’s forces, places like this may well have provided Morris with early evidence of the need for the application of sensitive and sophisticated design and conservation principles, but it did not stop the Castle’s remaining medieval structures experiencing a series of radical transformations; first converted into a series of 18th century domestic dwellings when the original curtain walls were absorbed into the fabric of the town; later in the early 19th century period, when the main dwelling was extended with a new Regency villa that created a new elevation onto the unique Garden that was emerging within the original Castle Walls; and most recently with its 20th century decline at the hands of the Woods family, whose misguided affection for the place, coupled with their lack of resources, resulted in its near complete dereliction.
+Dismantled by Cromwell’s forces, places like this may well have provided Morris with early evidence of the need for the application of sensitive and sophisticated design and conservation principles, but it did not stop the castle’s remaining medieval structures experiencing a series of radical transformations; first converted into a series of 18th century domestic dwellings when the original curtain walls were absorbed into the fabric of the town; later in the early 19th century period, when the main dwelling was extended with a new regency villa that created a new elevation onto the unique garden that was emerging within the original castle walls; and most recently with its 20th century decline at the hands of the Woods family, whose misguided affection for the place, coupled with their lack of resources, resulted in its near complete dereliction.

-The first phase of the works was to repair the main fabric of the Castle’s curtain walls and to undertake the structural repairs necessary to allow the removal of the unsightly steel shores which had blighted the approach to the town for several decades.
+The first phase of the works was to repair the main fabric of the castle’s curtain walls and to undertake the structural repairs necessary to allow the removal of the unsightly steel shores which had blighted the approach to the town for several decades.

-The position provides views across the Teifi quayside and the river below and inwards across the Castle Regency gardens, and our design cantilevers out above the Castle walls, with a strong visual presence that indicates to visitors that there is something special inside.
+The position provides views across the Teifi quayside and the river below and inwards across the castle regency gardens, and our design cantilevers out above the castle walls, with a strong visual presence that indicates to visitors that there is something special inside.
 Uncompromisingly contemporary in its detail and articulation, the new cafe has large glazed elevations that taking advantage of the views and giving it a transparency which helps minimise its impact on the site.
 Where solid, the walls were constructed or coursed with local slate, echoing the slate garden walls that form the backdrop to the site.

 On the site of the first recorded National Eisteddfod, this project completes the latest chapter in an 840-year long story that repositions Cardigan Castle at the heart of Welsh national life.